 Things could be even worse under the new rules.
 There is so much more to consider.
 Take a read and you’ll see how proper management, so important under the old regime, will be even MORE important under the new one…

-- Mandatory duties for trustees including knowing the terms of the trust; act in accordance with the terms of the trust; act for the benefit of beneficiaries or to further the trust’s purpose; and exercise their powers for a proper purpose.
+- Mandatory duties for trustees including knowing the terms of the trust; acting in accordance with the terms of the trust; acting for the benefit of beneficiaries or to further the trust’s purpose; and exercising their powers for a proper purpose

-- Trustees will be required to disclose information about the trust to all beneficiaries
+- Presumption that Trustees will be required to disclose information about the trust to beneficiaries

 - More flexible trustee powers, so trustees can manage and invest property appropriately